Alpha1594/vimfiles/README.md

 vimfiles
 ========
+A collection of my vim settings and plug-ins.

+Have now switched to neocomplete, below git commands no longer relevant.

-A collection of my vim settings and plugi-ins.
-If all goes to plan this will use a submodule system.
+If all goes to plan this will use a submodule system.> {{{

 NOTE if following instructions that refer to `origin` substitute `real`.
 Not for personal preference but  because git couldn't take it.